You may not know it, but a lack of enough testosterone could be fatal.

 Cholesterol is the ultimate building block for Testosterone.

-Poor sleep is sighted a primary cause of low testosterone in most men.
+Poor sleep is sighted as a primary cause of low testosterone in most men.

 Lack of enough sleep affects an array of hormones and chemicals in the body, a factor that has an adverse effect on your testosterone production.